Lemophile/KrakenNet/README.md

 # 🦑 KrakenNet - v2.5

 KrakenNet is a high-performance L7 and L4 DoS tool.
 It simulates random user traffic using rotating User-Agents, random HTTP methods, and dynamic paths.
-Optional proxy support is included to help bypass basic DDoS protections.
+Proxy support is included to help bypass basic DDoS protections.

 Currently it's the only real DoS tool on github, i mean it is the only one who can really take down websites.